DonLakeFlyer/matlab-coder-utils/README.md

 * C++ versions of udp code.
 Without this a codegen of calls to dsp.udpReceiver/udpSender requires a matlab library which is only available on an OS for which matlab has application support.
 This means that you cannot compile this code on an Arm processor like a Raspberry pi.
 The C++ udp code in here provides codegen udp support for any posix platform.
 It is mainly meant to be used by uavrt_detection and airspy_channelize and is tailed to that.
 * Header files for compiling codegen output on any posix platform.
 This is mainly used by the C++ udp code but should work for any generic codegen output.
+* A makefile which is capable of building matlab codegen source code for a generic posix computer.

 To use the udp support you must do the following: